QUICK TRAIL FACTS

 - Pets: yes

-Part of the network, the Kelsey Brook Trail, does not allow dogs.
+Part of the network on the western side does not allow dogs.

 Directions: There are several ways to access these trails.
 If you start at Brimstone, turn onto Ringrose Road from Pleasant Hill Road.
 The trailhead and parking area are on the left, 0.2 miles down Ringrose Road.
 If you start on the other side, bear right from Bow Street (if you’re coming from downtown Freeport) on Flying Point Road; turn left onto Litchfield Road.
-Continue 0.1 mile to a parking area on the left side of Litchfield Road.
+Continue down Litchfield Road until it makes a sharp left, and look for a small parking area on your left.